Old Man Yells at iCloud

 Files still matter though, the GUI for managing files still matters.
 People get bitten by it all the time.
 John Siracusa recounted a story about how his son kept all his computer programming work in Desktop and Documents, which were synced by iCloud, and the number of files hosed everything.
 My pal Dan Sturm is in a perennial fight with his Dropbox accounts because something will get slightly out of whack and then he has to download and upload gigabytes of data as a sacrifice to the syncing gods.

-Apple seemingly has tasked multiple groups inside of the company with coming up with solutions to the problems presented by files, which has led to a weird patchwork of policies, services, and OS-level features that differ on each of their platforms and each of their apps.
+Apple seemingly has tasked multiple groups inside of the company with coming up with solutions to the problems presented by files, which has led to a weird patchwork of policies, services, and OS-level features that differ on each of their platforms, and each of their apps.

-Final Cut Pro for iPad 2 added support for external drives (yay!) but all the files still need to be inside the enormous project file that acts as a container (boo!) and there still aren’t tools inside Final Cut Pro for iPad 2 to handle things we all take for granted on the desktop.
+Final Cut Pro for iPad 2 added support for external drives (yay!) but all the files still need to be inside the enormous library file that acts as a container (boo!) and there still aren’t tools inside Final Cut Pro for iPad 2 to handle things we all take for granted on the desktop.
 Check out Vjern Pavic’s explanation:

 All of your media files have to live within the FCP Library files, and that same library file has to be stored on either the internal or external drive.
 That means you can’t split your media across multiple drives or cloud storage.
 One side effect of this method is that it means you’re just constantly duplicating files from one place to another.